Rate this page

 Fire safety within the home is an extremely important issue, covered by both the Housing Act 2004 and the Regulatory Reform (Fire Safety) Order 2005.

-Property owners should be aware of their responsibilities to carry out a fire risk assessment, and make sure their property has adequate and appropriate fire safety measures in place.
+Domestic property owners have a duty to carry out a fire risk assessment on their property regardless of whether it is a single letting, shared house or a House in Multiple Occupation, and make sure it has adequate and appropriate fire safety measures in place.

 The Council and Cheshire Fire and Rescue Service each have responsibilities for enforcing fire safety, with the Council in the main having the lead responsibility in residential properties.
 These responsibilities and working arrangements are set out in Fire Safety Protocol for Cheshire (PDF, 1.03MB).